BRVC-ORG/Prospectus-Draft/README.md

 # Prospectus continued from aforementioned Google Doc:

+# Month of March 2026

+5 March

+- Generative AI service which lets users create dApps with only a few descriptive inputs

+    - The ability to create which Chain, or multiple Chains

-# Month of February 202
+# Month of February 2026

 26 February